FAQ Pool Pumps

 Swimming pool owners are sometimes facing with a dilemma on malfunctioning pool pumps.
-These simple trouble-shootings on your pump may help you save money for the more expensive electrician’s fee, or worst, replacing your pump when problem (electrical or mechanical causes) got worsen.
+These simple trouble-shooting on your pump may help you save money for the more expensive electrician’s fee, or worst, replacing your pump when the problem (electrical or mechanical causes) got worse.

-Here are some causes of pump not being primed or not primed enough:
+Here are some causes of the pump not being primed or not primed enough:

 a) When the water dropped below the skimmer and the drain levels, leaving the space between the pump’s suction side void with water.